Our Work in North America

 The UNEP North America office addresses these and other challenges through our work that contributes to advancing the Sustainable Development Goals.
 We want to ensure that the environment plays a central role across all decision-making and focuses on green economic development while taking advantage of advances in science and technology.

-We are working with governments, the private sector, civil society and with other UN entities and organizations throughout North America to inspire, inform and enable the region and its citizens improve their quality of life without compromising that of future generations.
+We work with governments, the private sector, civil society and with other UN entities and organizations throughout North America to provide leadership and encourage partnership in caring for the environment by inspiring, informing and enabling all to improve their quality of life without compromising that of future generations.